 Why I find it helpful?

 Whilst covering lots of detailed information about trans healthcare this book is also broken up into lots of very accessible chapters.
-The contents and index are both very thorough which make it easy to find exactly what I am looking for, as I refer to it often.
+The contents and index are both very thorough, which makes it easy to find exactly what I am looking for, as I refer to the book often.

-As a counsellor passionate about creating change in our society to make healthcare settings safer and more inclusive for trans and/or non-binary people, I love that this book is aimed at all healthcare providers not just counsellors.
-Because if we can all make efforts to be more informed in our language and treatment of gender diverse folks then we can make the world a safer place for trans people to live, work, socialise, and of course transition if they choose to.
+As a counsellor passionate about creating change in our society to make healthcare settings safer and more inclusive for trans and/or non-binary people, I love that this book is aimed at all healthcare providers and not just counsellors; because if we can all make efforts to be more informed in our language and treatment of gender-diverse folks then we can make the world a safer place for trans people to live, work, socialise, and of course, transition if they choose to.